This creamy satay chicken stir fry recipe with Udon noodles ticks a whole lot of boxes!

 Short on time?
 It takes no longer than 20 minutes to make, prep included.
 Looking to get some veg into the veg-haters at dinner?
 This will change their minds.
 Looking for the greatest flavour punch without the effort?
 We've got you.

 This recipe provides a winning sweet and savoury combo with the added depth of peanut satay sauce.
 It's a superstar in our household and we especially love the bit of chew you get from the thick Udon noodles.

 So what's so great about this recipe apart from it being genuinely delicious?
 We'll be cheating a little bit!
-I will show you how to make the quickest, simplest satay sauce with just three basic ingredients.
-Game changer!
+We will show you how to make the quickest, simplest satay sauce with just three basic ingredients.

 For more comfort food recipes, try this easy South African bobotie, aromatic beef curry with coconut milk and butter rice or the best devilled sausages.

 - How to make satay chicken stir fry - Quick summary

 - Tips for Success

 - Other dishes that go with satay chicken stir fry